Factorio Auxiliary DocsVersion 2.0.28

 distance_from_nearest_point

-Computes the euclidean distance of the position {x, y} to all position listed in points and returns the shortest distance.
+Computes the euclidean distance of the position {x, y} from all positions listed in points and returns the shortest distance.
 The returned distance can be maximum_distance at most.

 Parameters: